Your Winter Yoga Guide 2020

 Connect yoga poses with winter-themes

-Themed activities are a fun way to explore topics with kids.
+Winter themed activities are a fun way to explore the season with kids.
 Try creating poses that are inspired by winter:

 - Snowman Circles: sit in criss-cross applesauce and move your belly in a circle